Tyler Arntz

 Associates of Applied Business - Accounting

-Stark State College / In Progress
+Stark State College / classes completed

 Associates of Chemistry